lextm/blog/_posts/2016/2016-6-5-port-snmp-from-net-core-rc1-to-rc2.md

 ---
+description: 'This post is about how I port #SNMP Library from .NET Core RC1 to RC2.'
+excerpt_separator: <!--more-->
 layout: post
-title: "Port #SNMP from .NET Core RC1 to RC2"
-description: "This post is about how I port #SNMP Library from .NET Core RC1 to RC2."
-tags: SNMP .NET
 permalink: /port-snmp-from-net-core-rc1-to-rc2-141207cbe4f
-excerpt_separator: <!--more-->
+tags: .net snmp
+title: 'Port #SNMP from .NET Core RC1 to RC2'
 ---
 You probably read my first post on how to migrate from .NET Framework to .NET Core RC1.
 Now it is time to update the code base to RC2.
 [The actual commits](https://github.com/lextudio/sharpsnmplib/commits/netcore5) were made two weeks ago.
 So this post will cover the necessary details.
 <!--more-->